 Cornwall-Lebanon School District is composed of the townships of South Lebanon, North Cornwall, West Cornwall, and North Lebanon, in addition to the boroughs of Cornwall and Mount Gretna, and a portion of the city of Lebanon known as Fairview Heights Annex.

 Mt.
 Gretna is a beautiful summer resort area popular for its well-known summer theater, summer art show, and active Chautauqua cultural programs.
 The Whitaker Center, Giant Center, Lebanon Community Theater and the Hershey Theater offer cultural arts and entertainment.
-Lebanon Valley College offers educational opportunities, within a short driving distance of our district.
+Lebanon Valley College and Harrisburg Community College offer educational opportunities, within a short driving distance of our district.

 Cornwall-Lebanon School District is located in the heart of Pennsylvania Dutch Country, local heritage includes people from many national origins.
-The district consists of 70 square miles inhabited by more than 31,000 residents, including those living in several planned retirement communities.
+The district consists of 70 square miles inhabited by more than 53,000 residents, including those living in several planned retirement communities, according to the 2010 Census.
 In addition, there are many nursing homes and personal care communities throughout the area.

 The school district is unique in Pennsylvania in that both the school district population and the number of residents has increased in size.
 The school district encircles an urban center which will continue to affect our demographics.